What is AI in gaming?.

-AI in gaming is all about creating more responsive, adaptive, and challenging games through the use of artificial intelligence.
-Even though academics argue that game AI is not true AI, the hype around the technology has been continuously growing for quite a while.
+AI in gaming is about creating more responsive, adaptive & challenging games through the use of artificial intelligence.
+And even though academics argue that game AI is not true AI, the hype around the technology has been continuously growing for quite a while.
+It has become a major concept in a lot of games.
+Just look at Cortana in Halo (yes, Microsoft named its virtual assistant after this character, and we're so here for it!).
+And that's not the only game about artificial intelligence.
+Several other games (like Detroit: Becoming Human) revolve primarily around AI and androids.

 NPCs or non-player characters are where Game AI is used the most.
 These are characters in the game who act intelligently as if they were controlled by human players.
 These characters’ behavior is determined by artificial intelligence algorithms and engines.
 Quite often, decision trees are used to guide the behavior of these NPCs.